 In case of 'orderN.Expand.Core=on', the core region is defined by atoms within a sphere with radius of $1.2 \times r{\min}$, where r{\min} is the distance between the central atom and the nearest atom.
+The core region defines a set of vectors used for the first step in the generation of the Krylov subspace for each truncated cluster.
 In case of 'orderN.Expand.Core=off', the central atom is considered as the core region.
+The default is 'on'.